seleniumQuery/seleniumQuery/README.md

 - [`:animated` Selector](http://api.jquery.com/animated-selector/) -  Select all elements that are in the progress of an animation at the time the selector is run.
 - [Attribute Not Equal Selector `[name!="value"]`](http://api.jquery.com/attribute-not-equal-selector/) - Select elements that either don't have the specified attribute, or do have the specified attribute but not with a certain value.
 - [`:file` Selector](http://api.jquery.com/file-selector/) - Selects all elements of type file.
+- [`:focus` Selector](http://api.jquery.com/focus-selector/) - Selects element if it is currently focused.
 - [`:has()` Selector](http://api.jquery.com/has-selector/) - Selects elements which contain at least one element that matches the specified selector.
-- [`:hidden` Selector](http://api.jquery.com/hidden-selector/) - Selects all elements that are hidden.
 - [`:image` Selector](http://api.jquery.com/image-selector/) -  Selects all elements of type image.
 - [`:parent` Selector](http://api.jquery.com/parent-selector/) - Select all elements that have at least one child node (either an element or text).
-- [`:visible` Selector](http://api.jquery.com/visible-selector/) - Selects all elements that are visible.